mongodb-industry-solutions/retail-digital-receipts-backend/README.md

 - [**Blog**](https://www.mongodb.com/company/blog/innovation/digital-receipts-mining-customer-business-insight-mongodb?utm_source=LINKEDIN&utm_medium=ORGANIC_SOCIAL_ADVOCACY) – Discover business value in retail with this use case.

 ---

+⭐ If this repo added value to your learning or inspired your projects, giving it a star helps us share this work with more people and continue building impactful solutions.

+---
 ## License

 © 2025 MongoDB.
 All rights reserved.